pierrehogenhaug/transport_survey_rag/README.md

 A RAG application built to answer questions about the Danish National Travel Survey (TU).
 ---
 The app retrieves, processes, and indexes the TU documentation, and lets users query all data found on the [TU website](https://www.man.dtu.dk/myndighedsbetjening/transportvaneundersoegelsen-tu-) quickly and intuitively.

-If the app is still active: [https://transportsurveyrag.streamlit.app/](https://transportsurveyrag.streamlit.app/).
+If the app is still active, launch it here: [https://transportsurveyrag.streamlit.app/](https://transportsurveyrag.streamlit.app/).

 ## Overview